 Amplenote allows you to invoke an "Express Link" dialog by typing

-[[, then linking to either an existing note, or a new note:
+[[, then linking to either an existing note, a section of a note, or a new note you create.

 Pop open the note details of the newly created "Look ma it links both ways!" note and you'll find the context from whence this inbound reference came, thanks to Amplenote backlinks.

 Any note that is linked to keeps an index of who linked to it, and the context around that inbound link

 [ hotkey to link a selected word/phrase (optionally with the current note's tag context)

 You can also link to a new or existing note using the

 Ctrl-[hotkey to promote a phrase to link to an existing note

 If you would like the note being linked to take all of the tags from your current note (desirable if you're creating notes around a single project), use the